This post may contain affiliate links. Read my full disclosure policy.

 - 4 bay leaves

-- fresh herb sprigs ( thyme, rosemary sage) optional
+- handful fresh herb sprigs ( thyme, rosemary sage) optional

 Instructions

-- Place turkey bones- legs, ribs and carcass in a large pot.
+- Place turkey bones- legs, carcass and neck, in a large pot.

-- Add a sliced onion, 6 smashed garlic cloves, celery, carrot, peppercorns, bay leaves and a few sprigs fresh herbs.
-If you have other veggie scraps, feel free to add.
+- Add onion, garlic cloves, celery, carrot, peppercorns, bay leaves and fresh herbs.
+If you have other veggie scraps, feel free to add them.
+Add enough water to cover the bones.

 To make Minestrone: